-Rather than being made up of wood or plastic figures, a live nativity set has real people and animals instead.
-These presentations tend to attract visitors from the surrounding community.
-Some live nativity sets have people posing in static positions, whereas the actors move about, talk or sing in others.
+Rather than being made up of wood or plastic figures, a live nativity set features real people and animals instead.
+These presentations tend to attract visitors from the local community as well as from other areas in the vicinity.

 Video of the Day

-Churches that plan live nativity sets often create the scene on church property.
+Churches that plan live nativity displays often create the scene on church property.
 A location that is visible from a busy street will attract the most attention from people who drive through the area.
 Stack bales of hay around the scene to set it apart from the surrounding landscape.
-Set up a lighted star above the scene to illuminate it and attract attention.
-If the church is located in a rural area, consider setting up the nativity set in a real stable.
+Use light displays such as luminaries in containers that won't tip to light a walking path or drive-thru path to the holiday event.

-If possible, borrow animals from a local farmer to include in the live nativity.
+If possible, borrow animals from a local farmer to include in the live nativity scene for an outdoor display.
 The stable where Jesus was born might have contained sheep, cattle, donkeys or camels.
-If using animals, try to keep them in the background so they do not draw too much attention from Jesus.
+If you're using live animals, try to keep them in the background so they do not draw too much attention from Jesus.

 Live animals such as sheep add an authentic touch to the nativity scene.

 Have all the actors in the nativity scene focus their eyes and attention on Jesus in the manger, front and center.
 A successful live nativity may take place on multiple days throughout the Christmas season, or even just on the days leading up to Christmas eve.

 All in all, make the nativity scene as enjoyable as possible for the actors, any animals and the guests visiting throughout the holiday season.
 Enjoy taking a step back and taking in the scene depicting this very special day.